 You might also be eligible to recover non-economic damages.
-These are damages that do not have a price tag but may include either physical or psychological harm.
+These damages do not have a price tag but may include physical or psychological harm.
 Examples of non-economic damages may include:

-- Scars: If your injuries left behind obvious marks that affect you physically and/or psychologically
+- Scars: If your injuries left behind obvious marks that affect you physically and psychologically

 - Pain and suffering: If your injuries, or even the accident itself, caused you distress or anguish

 - Disability: If you have lost certain physical or intellectual abilities